saavedrAndrei/saavedrAndrei/README.md

 - 💼 I aspire to bridge the gap between software engineering and data science, creating robust applications that leverage the power of data.

 ## What I'm Working On
-- 🚀 I'm currently working on a personal project to solidify my software development skills, including Scrum methodology, Gitflow version control, Clean Code principles, and API development.
+- 🚀 I'm currently working on a personal project to solidify my software development skills, including SOLID principles, API development, Deployment through CI/CD.
-- 📊 I'm passionate about data analysis and visualization, and I'm exploring various datasets to apply machine learning and data mining techniques.
+- 📊 I'm passionate about Data Science, Artificial Intelligence and Business.

-## Tech Stack
+## Skills
 Here are some of the technologies and tools I'm proficient in:

-- Languages: Python, Java, JavaScript
-- Web Development: HTML, CSS, Flask
+- Real Production Experience with Big Data Technologies (Spark)
+- NoSQL (MongoDB)
+- Agile Methodologies (GitFlow, MLflow) and Agile Tools (Jira, Git)
+- Certifications in Azure.
+Knowledge in Big Data (Databricks, MongoDB) and Cloud Architecture
+- Experience in Projects for Large Clients
-- Data Science: Pandas, NumPy, Matplotlib, scikit-learn
+- Knowledge of Data Governance
-- Database: SQL, MongoDB
-- Version Control: Git, Gitflow
-- Frameworks: Hibernate
-- Software Design: Applying SOLID principles
-- API Development: RESTful APIs
-- Project Management: Scrum

 ## Connect with Me
 Let's connect and learn from each other!
-Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/yourprofile) or [Twitter](https://twitter.com/yourhandle).
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/andreisaavedra/)

 ## My Projects
 Here are some of the projects I've worked on:

-- [Project 1](link-to-project-1): A brief description of the project and its relevance to data science.
-- [Project 2](link-to-project-2): Another example project with a focus on software development and data analysis.
+- [Churn Prediction and Retention techniques]
+- [Distance between Airplanes at boarding at Airport Barajas Madrid using Machine Learning Techniques]
+- [Facial Recognition using Convolutional Siamese Neural Networks]

 ## Goals
 I'm dedicated to growing my skills and achieving the following goals:

-- [ ] Contribute to open-source data science projects.
-- [ ] Publish articles or tutorials on data science topics.
-- [ ] Collaborate with fellow data enthusiasts on exciting projects.
+- [ ] Gain experience with Recommendation Engines, Data Pipelines, and Distributed Machine
+- [ ] Development of A/B Testing Frameworks and Model Quality Testing
+- [ ] Understanding of Generative AI and Major Language Models (LLM)

 Thanks for visiting my GitHub profile!
 I'm excited about the journey ahead and the opportunities to collaborate and learn together.